jaschultz/centos6-dev-tools-cpanm/README.md

-# centos6-dev-tools
+# centos-dev-tools
-Dockerfile with development tools and cpanm based on Centos 6 base image
+Dockerfiles with development tools and cpanm based on CentOS base images